 - Discover how to create evolutionary paths for the architecture (IT, product and business) and be intentional about its options

-- Understand how the principles and practices can be applied to create a more effective and resilient architecture (and organisation), regardless of whether you are a technical or non-technical professional.
+- Understand how the principles and practices can be applied to create a more effective and resilient organization (and architecture), regardless of whether you are a technical or non-technical professional.

 Expect to get your hands dirty – How it works

-In this workshop, you will participate in a variety of hands-on activities designed to help you internalize the principles of open sociotechnical systems thinking.
+In this workshop, you will participate in a real-world simulation designed to help you internalize the principles of open sociotechnical systems thinking.
 You’ll have the chance to explore and apply the concepts in real-world scenarios through group exercises, small group discussions, and individual reflection.

 We’ve carefully designed each activity to provide a balance between theory and practice, ensuring that you gain a comprehensive understanding of the workshop topics.
 You’ll engage in puzzle-solving tasks, through a series of scenarios of a fictional organisation, all aimed at giving you practical experience in designing and implementing open sociotechnical systems.